Please use the links below to access the procedures for Student Accessibility Services (SAS).

 Formal Grievance Procedure:

-An individual may file a formal grievance with the Coordinator after attempting to resolve his or her concern orally with the appropriate responsible department listed above and the Coordinator.
+An individual may file a formal grievance with the Coordinator after attempting to resolve their concern orally with the appropriate responsible department listed above and the Coordinator.
 The formal grievance should be filed as soon as practicable.
 For example, students should file a formal grievance during the academic semester in which the concern arose, and employees should file a formal grievance within thirty (30) calendar days in which the concern arose

 The grievance must be in writing and include the following: (i) the individual’s name, address, email address, and telephone number; (ii) a full description of the individual’s concern; (iii) a description of the efforts made to resolve the concern orally through the appropriate responsible department listed above and the Coordinator; and (iv) a statement of the remedy requested.